ROCm/HIP/docs/how-to/hip_porting_guide.rst

 Porting a CUDA Project
 ********************************************************************************

+Mixing HIP and CUDA code results in valid CUDA code.
+This enables users to incrementally port CUDA to HIP, and still compile and test the code during the transition.

+The only notable exception is ``hipError_t``, which is not just an alias to ``cudaError_t``.
+In these cases HIP provides functions to convert between the error code spaces:

+:cpp:func:`hipErrorToCudaError`
+:cpp:func:`hipErrorToCUResult`
+:cpp:func:`hipCUDAErrorTohipError`
+:cpp:func:`hipCUResultTohipError`

 General Tips
 ================================================================================

-* You can incrementally port pieces of the code to HIP while leaving the rest in CUDA.
-HIP is just a thin layer over CUDA, so the two languages can interoperate.
 * Starting to port on an NVIDIA machine is often the easiest approach, as the code can be tested for functionality and performance even if not fully ported to HIP.
 * Once the CUDA code is ported to HIP and is running on the CUDA machine, compile the HIP code for an AMD machine.
 * You can handle platform-specific features through conditional compilation or by adding them to the open-source HIP infrastructure.